-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 bucket key in your

-wrangler.toml indicates the “build” folder that Sites will deploy to Workers.
+wrangler.toml file indicates the build folder that Sites will deploy to Workers.
 While many front-end application and static site generators use the folder

 public,